publicissapient-france/xebicon18-kotlin-cloud/kt-cloud.md

 # Agenda

 - Kotlin?
-- Google Cloud Platform
+- Appengine on GCP
-- Amazon Web Services
+- Lambda on AWS
-- Azure
+- Function on Azure

 ---